Coronavirus house price boom widens UK wealth gap

-LONDON, July 12 (Reuters) - A boom in Britain's housing market and a surge in global share prices has led to windfall gains for middle-income and richer households during the coronavirus pandemic, research from the Resolution Foundation think tank showed on Monday.
+LONDON (Reuters) - A boom in Britain's housing market and a surge in global share prices has led to windfall gains for middle-income and richer households during the coronavirus pandemic, research here from the Resolution Foundation think tank showed on Monday.

 The average British household saw its wealth rise by 7,800 pounds ($10,800) due to asset price rises and, to a lesser extent, lower day-to-day spending, despite Britain suffering its sharpest economic downturn in more than 300 years in 2020.

-"Many families have been forced to save rather than spend during lockdowns, while house prices have continued to soar even while working hours have plummeted," said Jack Leslie, senior economist at the Resolution Foundation.
+"Many families have been forced to save rather than spend during lockdowns, while house prices have continued to soar even while working hours have plummeted," said Jack Leslie, senior economist at the Resolution Foundation www.resolutionfoundation.org.

 The biggest percentage increase in wealth came for those in the middle of the wealth distribution, whose net assets increased in value by 9% to 80,500 pounds per adult, driven by a sharp rise in house prices.